All my extended family love Seville orange marmalade, so each year I make a batch to give away as Christmas Pressies.

 Secondly, however green and ugly looking the fruit is when it goes into the freezer, it always comes out the most beautiful, even orange colour.
 Seville oranges need a cold snap to ripen fully, which is why they are available during the Christmas period.

 And finally, it allows you to take advantage of any price reductions you might spot while doing the weekly shop.

 The method I always use for making my orange marmalade involves cooking the fruit whole (Mary Berry’s recipe from ‘The Aga Book’), and so I simply throw the frozen Seville oranges straight in the pan.

 Please note this easy marmalade recipe works equally well with both fresh and frozen Seville oranges.

 How to Make Amazing Seville Orange Marmalade with Frozen Fruit

-1kg Seville Oranges (fresh weight), fresh or frozen.
+- 1kg Seville Oranges fresh or frozen weight.